-Inspector General report shows at least 16 officers involved in cover-up of Laquan McDonald shooting
+Inspector general report shows at least 16 officers involved in cover-up of Laquan McDonald shooting

 Franko’s endorsement of those false statements "served to establish the false narrative that McDonald initiated an attack on Van Dyke,” the report stated.

-The report also detailed how Van Dyke tried to cover facts and did not openly comply to an investigation by the inspector general.
+The report also detailed how Van Dyke tried to cover facts and did not openly comply with an investigation by the inspector general.

-“Van Dyke made numerous false statements and material omissions in his interviews with CPD and IPRA regarding the McDonald shooting," the report said.
+“Van Dyke made numerous false statements and material omissions in his interviews with CPD and [the Independent Police Review Authority] regarding the McDonald shooting," the report said.
 In addition,Van Dyke made "false reports, false statements, and material omissions" to exaggerate the danger he faced with McDonald.

+IPRA has now been replaced by the Civilian Office of Police Accountability.

 "Van Dyke failed to cooperate with the OIG’s investigation, after being properly called upon to do so and in direct violation of a superior’s order, by refusing to answer OIG’s questions in his interview.”